Clinical, Morphological, and Immunohistochemical Characterization of Cutaneous Lymphocytosis in 23 Cats

 TLDR Cutaneous lymphocytosis in cats is a slowly progressing, relatively benign disease affecting older cats, often causing skin lesions and systemic signs.

-The study characterized cutaneous lymphocytosis in 23 cats, an uncommon disease resembling well-differentiated malignant lymphoma.
-It mainly affected older cats, with 61% having solitary lesions, often showing alopecia (73.9%), erythema, scaling, and ulceration, primarily on the lateral thorax (43.5%).
-Pruritus was common (65.2%), along with systemic signs like anorexia and weight loss.
-Lesions were marked by dermal infiltrations of CD3+ T-cells (100%) and CD79+ B-cells (64.3%).
+The study characterized cutaneous lymphocytosis in 23 cats, focusing on clinical, morphological, and immunohistochemical features.
+The disease primarily affected older cats, with 61% having solitary lesions often accompanied by alopecia (73.9%), erythema, scaling, and ulceration, predominantly on the lateral thorax (43.5%).
+Pruritus was common (65.2%), and systemic signs included anorexia and weight loss.
+Lesions were marked by dermal infiltrations of well-differentiated CD3+ T-cells (100%) and CD79+ B-cells (64.3%).
 The disease was slowly progressive and relatively benign, though some cats were euthanized due to systemic signs.
-Histological and immunohistochemical evaluations could not predict clinical outcomes.
+Histological and immunohistochemical evaluations could not reliably predict clinical outcomes.